articles

 Newborns do a lot of eating, sleeping and pooping around the clock.
 It is completely normal for your newborn to poop frequently at night.
 At this stage, newborns normally poop right after a feeding and they are eating A LOT at night at first.

-So if your newborn poops, remember, your wee one has no self-soothing skills, needs your comfort & attention and for you to change their diaper as soon as you discover it.
-Also consider lathering your little one’s bum with diaper cream to create a barrier if you don’t catch it right away.
+If your newborn poops, remember, your wee one has no self-soothing skills; needs your comfort & attention; and for you to change their diaper as soon as you discover it.
+Also, consider lathering your little one’s bum with diaper cream to create a barrier if you don’t catch it right away.

 The good news?
 Around 6-8 weeks of age, babies begin to get their days and nights figured out so they begin sleeping longer periods at night. (usually 4-6 hours the first stretch after bedtime) This means your little one won’t be eating as frequently.
 Less eating at night = less pooping at night.
 This means your newborn will likely have more bowel movements during the day.